-The National Planning Policy Framework was first published in 2012 and has been revised in 2018 and 2019.
+The National Planning Policy Framework was first published in 2012 and was most recently revised in December 2024.
 The framework gives guidance to local councils in drawing up local plans and on making decisions on planning applications.
 It includes a presumption in favour of sustainable development.